Approximate read: 3 minutes;

 When that day comes when you don’t feel like exercising, ask yourself WHY that is.
 Are you just bored with the routine?
 The environment?
 Are you annoyed that you aren’t getting results?
 What’s going on with you?
 Often, there is an underlying motive to your lack of desire to work out.
 Finding out what that is can give you insights into what you need to change.

-I went through this kind of turmoil recently, and realized two things: one, I was bored with the routines and the exercises I was doing – my solution to this was to do a class at the community center once a week.
 And two, I had experienced a shift in my definition of what it meant to be active and fit.
 The idea of working out so intensely to the point that I was sore almost all the time, was no longer appealing to me.
 I started doing more things outside, at the park, going for long walks, and reduced the number of weight training sessions.
 I was instantly happier.

 Do something simple